 National pride

-Pastel de nata is a source of pride for many Portuguese.
-It represents the country’s rich history and culinary traditions.
-The original recipe, developed by monks in the 18th century, has been well preserved and is considered an important cultural heritage.
-It is no wonder that Portuguese people continue to promote this delicacy all over the world.
+The pastel de nata is a source of pride for many Portuguese people.
+It represents the country's rich history and culinary traditions.
+The original recipe, developed by monks in the 18th century, has been well preserved and is considered an important cultural asset.
+It's no wonder that the Portuguese continue to promote this delicacy worldwide.

 -

-From weddings to festivals, pastel de nata can be found everywhere.
-During events like Santo António (Lisbon's biggest street festival), you can find them in abundance at stalls and bakeries.
+From weddings to festivals, pastel de nata is everywhere.
+During events like Santo António (Lisbon's largest street festival), you'll find them in abundance at stalls and bakeries.
 They symbolize celebration, joy, and togetherness.

 -